solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 A recent blockhash is a 32-byte SHA-256 hash of a valid block's last [entry id](https://solana.com/docs/terminology#blockhash) within the last 150 blocks.
-Since this recent blockhash is part of the transaction before it was signed, we can guarantee the signer has signed it within the last 150 blocks.
+Since this recent blockhash was part of the transaction before it was signed, we can guarantee the signer has signed it within the last 150 blocks.
 Checking 150 blocks is much more reasonable than the entire ledger.